ARESxCyber/aresxbot/README.md

 - Automatically create team accounts on the platform (or use already existing ones)
 - And many more

-Currently, Eruditus supports these platforms:
+Currently, ARESxBOT supports these platforms:
 - CTFd
 - rCTF
 - ctfjs